MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/bthddi/ns-bthddi-_brb_l2ca_open_channel.md

       <b>ExtraOptions</b> member.
 This value should be zero for most clients.

+### -field ConfigOut.LocalQos

+Reserved for future use.
+Do not use.

+### -field ConfigOut.LocalQos.ServiceType

+Reserved for future use.
+Do not use.

+### -field ConfigOut.LocalQos.Latency

+Reserved for future use.
+Do not use.

 ### -field ConfigIn

 The substructure that contains parameter settings to validate incoming